JordiPolo/kapnismology/README.md

 # Kapnismology

-Kapnismology 'the study of smoke', is a gem which contains an engine to easily create smoke tests.
+Kapnismology 'the study of smoke', is a gem containing a Rails engine to easily create smoke tests.

 ## Installation

-Kapnismology only supports Rails.
 In the Gemfile write:
 ```
-gem 'kapnismology', '~> 1.2'
+gem 'kapnismology', '~> 1.7'
 ```

 In your config/routes write: